 Teena-Ann Sankoorikal, Regional Board Member

-Teena-Ann V. Sankoorikal is a partner in Cravath’s Litigation Department.
-She has a broad litigation practice, with particular experience in intellectual property-related disputes, including patent, copyright, trade secret and breach of contract, as well as antitrust matters.
+Teena-Ann V. Sankoorikal is a partner at Levine Lee, LLP.
+She has broad experience in litigation, with particular experience in intellectual property-related disputes, including patent, copyright, trade secret and breach of contract, as well as antitrust matters.
 Ms. Sankoorikal has represented both plaintiffs and defendants including Alarm.com (patent litigation), IBM (copyright, trade secret and antitrust), Qualcomm (patent), Warner Brothers Records (copyright) and Frank Reginald Brown (dispute relating to ownership interest in Snapchat), among others.